sbmpost/AutoRaise-UI/README.md

 The **AutoRaise** binary is written and maintained by Stefan Post at https://github.com/sbmpost/AutoRaise.
 From the readme:

-> When AutoRaise is running and you hover the mouse cursor over a window it will be raised to the front (with a delay of your choosing) and gets the focus.
-There is also an option to warp the mouse to the center of the activated window, using the cmd-tab key combination for example."
+> When you hover a window it will be raised to the front (with a delay of your choosing) and gets the focus.
+There is also an option to warp the mouse to the center of the activated window when using the cmd-tab key combination.
 >
 > See also: https://stackoverflow.com/questions/98310/focus-follows-mouse-plus-auto-raise-on-mac-os-x